lewagon/dotfiles/04-Front-End/05-JavaScript-DOM/01-Algorithmics/README.md

 - `sumOfNegatives([-1, 4, -2, 9, 18])` should return `-3`
 - `sumOfNegatives([15, 16, 17, 1000])` should return `0`

 👨‍🏫 Remember when TAs told you to "stop raking and test it yourself" in Ruby?
-That meant that you should call the method with your own test arguments at the bottom of the file and then run `ruby <file>` in the terinal.
+That meant that you should call the method with your own test arguments at the bottom of the file and then run `ruby <file>` in the terminal.
 In JavaScript, you can use the same technique!
 Just call your method below its definition (above the `module.exports` line), like this:

 ```js
 console.log(sumOfNegative([-4, 5, -2, 9]));